Guest post by Jonathan Rosenblatt

 If are using Windows, you might prefer using a Remote Desktop connection.
 You will then have a full GUI so that working on the remote machine will be no different from working on your local machine.

 Dropbox is easy.
-Also consider scpwget and sshfs.
+Also consider scp, wget and sshfs. - Analyze data:

 With RStudio Server, you have all of RStudio’s capabilities in your browser.